NeddX/Relang/README.md

 Execute the bytecode.

 # Plans
-- Write a few simple terminal games in ALVM bytecode.
+- Write a few simple terminal games in ALVM assembly.
 - Write a very basic C compiler that compiles to ALVM bytecode.
 - Compile ALVM bytecode to machine code by first generating x86 AT&T assembly and then compiling it with GCC to machine.
 - Create a scripting language that compiles to ALVM bytecode.